 The work begins.
-I work via Skype video, phone and offer face to face coaching in the beautiful city of Wells and surrounding areas.
+I work online, by phone and offer face to face coaching (location dependent).
 Each session will start with a brief mindfulness check-in to ensure we are both fully present in the coaching space.

 We’ll be getting to the heart of you, getting clear on what is, and is not, important to you.